notional-labs/seahorse/readme.md

 # seahorse
 **seahorse** is 369 or so males pumping out 2000 or so young per batch and a teaching project for new validators.

 We don't have a cla or anything.
 BE NICE to each other.
 Understand that this is a place where genderbendy jokes and god knows what else is okay.
 But not mean ones.
 No obligation to make sense.
 No pre-sale.
-369 validators with equal stake and all of that safely vaested/
+369 validators with equal stake and all of that safely vested.